shfa-e/DrawML-AI/README.md

 - Custom drawing tools
 - More recognition feedback options

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-## 📄 License

-This project is available for use under the MIT License.
-See LICENSE file for details.

 ## 🙏 Acknowledgments

 - Built with Apple's Core ML and PencilKit frameworks